jtl5770/goleds/README.md

 `-config`)

 **See the example configuration [here](config.yml).
-Please look into this for a description of all the config parameters.**
+Please look into this file for a description of all the config parameters.**

 Some more important aspects that need explanation that go beyond what can be learned from the configuration file and its comments: